madhavgarg90/Email-Spam-Detection/README.md

 This project implements a **Spam Detection System** using Natural Language Processing (NLP) and compares the performance of three different classification models:

 1. ✅ Multinomial Naïve Bayes
-2. 🌳 Decision Tree Classifier
+2. 🌳 Decision Tree Classifier (Custom-built)
 3. 🌲 Random Forest Classifier (Custom-built)

 We use the SMS Spam Collection Dataset for training and evaluating the models.